ashk123/BashOS/readme.md

 the goal of this project is learning (maybe make a minimal OS just for running bash scripts)

-for using this, you can run the following code:
+for using this, you can run the following code (chroot run currently):
 ```bash

 make run

 ```

+### TODO

+1. make BashOS bootable